eddiethedean/mock-spark/exploration/README.md

 ## Output

 Outputs are saved to `exploration/outputs/` and are NOT tracked in git.
-They serve as the specification for implementing features in mock-spark.
+They serve as the specification for implementing features in sparkless.